Telecominfraproject/oopt-gnpy/README.rst

 |                         |           | control loop algorithms.                    |
 +-------------------------+-----------+---------------------------------------------+

-The Spectral Information can be configured as follows.
+The `SpectralInformation` object can be configured as follows.
 The user can only modify the value of existing parameters.
 It defines a spectrum of N identical carriers.
 While the code libraries allow for different carriers and power levels, the current user parametrization only allows one carrier type and one power/channel definition.

 +----------------------+-----------+-------------------------------------------+
 | field                |   type    | description                               |